-Creating newsprint out of old newsprint requires that it be deinked.
-After that point, the process is similar to starting with wood chips he pulp is pressed and dried into large, continuous rolls of paper.
+Creating newsprint out of old newsprint requires that it be deinked (decolorate).
+After that point, the process is similar to starting with wood chips (little piece of wood).
+The pulp (poltiglia) is pressed and dried into large, continuous rolls of paper.
 Paper is a natural renewable resource and is both biodegradable and recyclable.
 It is made up of many fibres.
 Millions of tonnes of paper are produced each year.
 This is used for a variety of products and applications such as office paper, newspapers, envelopes, agricultural sacks and the packaging of all types of consumer, commercial and industrial goods.